-The Proxy Statement and the 2014 Annual Report to Stockholders are available at: http://investors.cpsi.com
+The Proxy Statement and the 2015 Annual Report to Stockholders are available at: http://investors.cpsi.com igvee Please detach along perforated line and mail in the envelope provided. igvee

 Please sign, date and mail your proxy card in the envelope provided as soon as possible.